 The measure of movement in subsequent frames is calculated as the sum of the moving pixels in the moving skin masks, normalized over the area of the skin regions.
 Normalization is performed in order to discard the camera zoom factor, which may make moving skin regions appear larger without actually showing more vivid activity.
-Possible moving areas are found by thresholding the difference pixels between the current frame and the next, resulting to the possible motion mask.
+Possible moving areas are found by thresholding the difference pixels between the current frame and the next, resulting in the possible motion mask.
 This mask does not contain information about the direction or the magnitude of the movement, but is only indicative of the motion and is used to accelerate the algorithm by concentrating further tracking only in moving image areas.
-Both colour and motion masks contain a large number of small objects due to the presence of noise and objects with colour similar to the skin.
-To overcome this, morphological filtering is employed on both masks to remove small objects.
-In the following, the moving skin mask is created by fusing the processed skin and motion masks, through the morphological reconstruction of the colour mask using the motion mask as marker.
+Both color and motion masks contain a large number of small objects due to the presence of noise and objects with color similar to the skin.
+To overcome this, morphological filtering is employed on both masks to remove small objects (e.g. for excluding very small skin areas which are noise and for filling holes in large skin areas).
+In the following, the moving skin mask is created by fusing the processed skin and motion masks, through the morphological reconstruction of the color mask using the motion mask as marker is described.

 Overall activation is considered as the quantity of movement.
-In our case it is computed as the sum of the motion vectors' norm (Eq.
-1).
+In our case it is computed as the sum of the motion vectors' norm (1).

-Spatial extent is modelled by expanding or condensing the entire space in front of the agent that is used for gesturing and is calculated as the maximum Euclidean distance of the position of the two hands (Eq.
-2).
+Spatial extent is modeled by expanding or condensing the entire space in front of the agent that is used for gesturing and is calculated as the maximum Euclidean distance of the position of the two hands (2).
 The average spatial extent is also calculated for normalization reasons.
 The temporal parameter of the gesture determines the speed of the arm movement of a gesture's meaning carrying stroke phase and also signifies the duration of movements (e.g., quick versus sustained actions).
 Fluidity differentiates smooth/graceful from sudden/jerky ones.
-This concept seeks to capture the continuity between movements, as such, it seems appropriate to modify the continuity of the arms' trajectory paths as well as the acceleration and deceleration of the limbs.
+This concept seeks to capture the continuity between movements; as such, it seems appropriate to modify the continuity of the arms' trajectory paths as well as the acceleration and deceleration of the limbs.
 To extract this feature from the input image sequences we calculate the sum of the variance of the norms of the motion vectors.
 The power actually is identical with the first derivative of the motion vectors calculated in the first steps.

-$$SE = \max(\left| d(r(i) - t(i)) \right|) \tag{2}$$
+$$SE = \max\left(\left|d(\widehat{r(i)} - \widehat{l(i)})\right|\right) \tag{2}$$

-4. Comparing manual annotations and automatic processing
+4 Comparing manual annotations and automatic processing

-In this section we illustrate the comparison of manual and automatic processing on 10 videos from the EmoTV corpus (Table 1).
+In this section we illustrate the comparison of manual and automatic processing on ten videos from the EmoTV corpus (Table 1).
+We selected ten clips, which feature movements in a wide variety of context such as indoors versus outdoor settings.